 WILLIAM G. ALLMAN is the former curator of the White House, having retired from the office in 2017 after forty years.
 He holds a B.A. in history from the University of Maryland and an M.A. in American studies with museum concentration from The George Washington University.
 He coauthored Something of Splendor: Decorative Arts from the White House, compiled the catalog of objects for The White House: Its Historic Furnishings and First Families, and contributed to The White House: An Historic Guide and the second edition of Official White House China: From the 18th to the 21st Centuries, and many other White House Historical Association publications.

 MARCIA MALLET ANDERSON is Vice President of Publishing, Executive Editor and Editor of White House History Quarterly at the White House Historical Association.
 She is the co-author of The Official White House Christmas Ornament: Collected Stories of a Holiday Tradition.

 LISA B. AUEL is the author of Tokens and Treasures: Gifts to Twelve Presidents, the catalog accompanying the exhibition at the National Archives in Washington, D.C.

-MICHAEL BESCHLOSS is the author of multiple editions of The Presidents of the United States of America.
-He has written several critically acclaimed books, is the NBC News Presidential Historian, and is a contributor to the PBS NewsHour with Jim Lehrer.
+MICHAEL BESCHLOSS was the author of multiple editions of The Presidents of the United States of America.
+He has written several critically acclaimed books, is the NBC News Presidential Historian, and was a contributor to the PBS NewsHour with Jim Lehrer.